Advanced Search

 Introduction

 Advanced Search is a powerful tool that allows you to search on any field in your Flywheel data, including metadata and custom data.
-Advanced Search includes both a visual query editor as well as the ability to build a query using FlyQL, which is a sequel-like language.
+Advanced Search includes both a visual query editor as well as the ability to build a query using FlyQL, which is an SQL-like language.

 This article explains how to access Advanced Search and perform a visual or FlyQL search.